 There is no textbook to purchase.
-Course material is derived from a six-hour seminar delivered by the instructor to healthcare providers across the nation.
-The syllabus for this course, "Calming an Overactive Brain" will be distributed via BlackBoard.
+Course material is derived from Neuroscience 6e (Purves et al) and a six-hour seminar delivered by the instructor to healthcare providers.
+The syllabus for this course, Calming an Overactive Brain, will be distributed via BlackBoard.
 All other reading materials are primary research manuscripts and review articles also be available at Blackboard.
-Two talks by Dr. Robert Sapolsky (Stanford Neurobiologist) will be the substance of one of the.
+Two talks by Dr. Robert Sapolsky (Stanford Neurobiologist) will be the substance of one of the lectures.